thelightdesigner/ScuffedWalls/Functions.md

 ![](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Readme/rainbow.png)

-The example above uses the HSLtoRGB line function to create a rainbow.
+The example above uses the HSLtoRGB function to create a rainbow.

-The available line functions are:
+The available functions are:
  - Random(Val1,Val2) => returns a number
  - RandomInt(Val1,Val2) => returns a number
  - HSLtoRGB(Hue,Saturation?,Lightness?,Alpha?,Any extra values like easings or whatever?) => returns a point definition
  - MultPointDefinition(PointDefinition,value to multiply) => returns a point definition
  - OrderPointDefinitions(PointDefinitions) => returns point definitions

-todo: add more string functions, dm me for suggestions or clone the repo and navigate to ScuffedWalls -> Program -> Parser -> StringFunc.cs and add a new StringFunction() to the array in void Populate().
-When you're finished and it works feel free to make a pull request.

  ## Variables